 The Women’s Leadership Board consists of members who engage philanthropically with WAPPP through three annual giving tiers.
 All members are nominated by members of the Women’s Leadership Board or Harvard Kennedy School officials and evaluated by the WLB executive committee and Harvard University.
 All members possess a shared dedication to philanthropically supporting the mission, growth, and impact of the Women and Public Policy Program.
 Individual members are invited based on demonstrated leadership and professional accomplishments.
 Corporate members are welcomed based on an active commitment to gender equality, diversity, and the advancement of women.

-Board members provide a minimum annual gift of $10,000 per individual member, $20,000 per Leadership Circle member, and $25,000 per corporation.
+Board members provide a minimum annual gift of $20,000 per esteemed individual member, $30,000 per Leadership Circle member, and $35,000 per corporation.
 These resources provide the Women and Public Policy Program with the foundational support needed to close gender gaps across the globe through research, teaching, and policy outreach.